-B. Name Tags
+A. Name Tags

-A signup sheet for the Rochester Curling Club name tags is posted periodically.
+A signup sheet for the Rochester Curling Club name tags is posted on the downstairs bulletin board.
 Billing is done through the bar billing system.
 Cost is dependent on the number ordered.

 Board of Directors member's name tags are yellow so members can more easily identify the club's leadership and assist in the communication of problems, likes/dislikes, ideas, and volunteering questions to the right people.